 The Falkland Islands is an archipelago in the South Atlantic Ocean, less than 500km off the coast of Argentina and around 1,200km from the Antarctic.

-The Falklands, also known as Islas Malvinas in Spanish, are British Overseas Territories.
+The Falklands, also known as Islas Malvinas in Spanish, are a British Overseas Territory.

 In the early 1980s they were at the centre of an armed dispute between the United Kingdom and Argentina.